GameThemedGroup/BlueJBlackBoxTracking/README.md

    * Contains to formats of the Capstone defense presentation: one in Google Slides and one in Microsoft Powerpoint
 3. Report
    * Contains final project report in PDF and a zip with LaTeX
+4. Local Database Backup
+   * A backup .sql file for "slice" of data download to analyze
 ### Implementations

 Contains source code / scripts for data transfer, data analysis, and data visualization.